-- (xxi) "Tier II capital" includes the following: - (a) preference shares other than those which are compulsorily convertible into equity; - (b) revaluation reserves at discounted rate of fifty five percent; - (c) 12 [General Provisions (including that for Standard Assets) and loss reserves to the extent these are not attributable to actual diminution in value or identifiable potential loss in any specific asset and are available to meet unexpected losses, to the extent of one and one fourth percent of risk weighted assets;] - (d) hybrid debt capital instruments; - (e) subordinated debt; 13[and - (f) perpetual debt instruments issued by a Systemically important non-deposit taking non-banking financial company which is in excess of what qualifies for Tier I Capital,]

-to the extent the aggregate does not exceed Tier I capital.

-(2) Other words or expressions used but not defined herein and defined in the Reserve Bank of India Act, 1934 (2 of 1934) or the Non-Banking Financial Companies Acceptance of Public Deposits (Reserve Bank) Directions, 1998 shall have the same meaning as assigned to them under that Act or that Directions.
-Any other words or expressions not defined in that Act or that Directions, shall have the same meaning assigned to them in the Companies Act, 1956 (1 of 1956).
+(xxviii) "Tier II capital" includes the following:

+- (a) preference shares other than those which are compulsorily convertible into equity; - (b) revaluation reserves at discounted rate of fifty five percent; - (c) General Provisions (including that for Standard Assets) and loss reserves to the extent these are not attributable to actual diminution in value or identifiable potential loss in any specific asset and are available to meet unexpected losses, to the extent of one and one fourth percent of risk weighted assets; - (d) hybrid debt capital instruments; - (e) subordinated debt; and - (f) perpetual debt instruments issued by a non-deposit taking non-banking financial company which is in excess of what qualifies for Tier I Capital, - to the extent the aggregate does not exceed Tier I capital. - (2) Words or expressions used and not defined in these directions but defined in the Reserve Bank of India Act, 1934 (2 of 1934) or the Non-Banking Financial Companies Acceptance of Public Deposits (Reserve Bank) Directions, 1998 shall have the meanings respectively assigned to them under that Act or Directions.
+Any words or expressions used and not defined in these directions or in the RBI Act or any of the Directions issued by the RBI, shall have the meanings respectively assigned to them under the Companies Act, 2013 (18 of 2013).